Nursery and pre-school education

 What happens if a parent loses eligibility?

-- They will receive a "grace period" - this means they will be able to keep their childcare for a short period.
+- You will receive a "grace period" - this means you will be able to keep your childcare for a short period.

-- Once the "grace period" has lapsed, the parent may be entitled to the universal 15 hour entitlement.
+- Once the "grace period" has lapsed, you may be entitled to the universal 15 hour entitlement.

 Free early years Play and Learn sessions for 2 year olds